British Rail Class 310: Departmental usage

 The V Train on the DC system pictured in the New Sidings at Ramsgate - the Class 423 (4-VEP) is the second vehicle.

 In 2002, vehicles from two Class 310/1 units, numbers 310109 and 310113, were used to create a single four-car departmental unit, 960201 which could operate on either alternating current (AC) or direct current (DC) lines for test purposes.
 The set consisted of two driving cars, a Class 310 power car with Hitachi equipment and either a standard Class 310 25 kV power car or a modified 650 V third rail vehicle from a Class 423 (4-VEP) unit.
 One of these two vehicles was included in the formation depending upon where the unit was operating (on 25 kV overhead lines or third rail).
 To facilitate third rail running, shoegear was fitted to each driving car.
 The unit was known as the 'Hitachi Verification Train' or 'V Train' and was used by Hitachi to test and prove its traction equipment in the UK.
 The subsequent order for the Class 395 Javelin trains which now run on the High Speed 1 line benefitted from this exercise.
 The V train was scrapped at MoD Pig's Bay in Shoeburyness in 2007.

-Preservation

-While there were efforts online to acquire a single unit, none of the Class 310 units were preserved.